sebajara/birds/README.md

 The table is made in Latex using [Tikz](Http://Www.Texample.Net/Tikz/Examples/) and a few macros.
 A python script converts the raw table into Latex.
-The original table made by the National Park Service can be found here [original-table](https://www.nps.gov/rocr/learn/nature/upload/birdchecklist.pdf).
+The original table made by the National Park Service can be found here: [original-table](https://www.nps.gov/rocr/learn/nature/upload/birdchecklist.pdf).

 ![](RockCreekPark/Birds_RockCreekPark_example.png)